davidmeyer/davidmeyer.github.io/qc.md

 <li><a href="./three.pdf" target="_blank"
     rel="noopener noreferrer">
-Another way to write the number 3
+What is hiding inside the number 3?
 </a>
 <br>